Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Convergence analysis

 Our rationale is that, under mask-aware aggregation, each sub-model only contributes to its corresponding sub-region of the global model.
 Hence, the reduction in model size during server splitting does not reflect actual model degradation.
 We therefore define model drift solely as the local training drift:

 In this formulation, the model reduction noise is excluded because sub-models do not affect the masked-out parameters.
-The convergence degradation arises from partial updates and limited gradient coverage, not from global model reduction. \begin{lemma} \quad \textbf{Group-wise Client Model Deviation Bound} \end{lemma} We aim to bound the deviation within a group \(g\) between the average client model \(\mathbf{w}_{k,g,\tau}\) and the group-level model \(\mathbf{W}_k\):
+The convergence degradation arises from partial updates and limited gradient coverage, not from global model reduction.
+For brevity, we write $|C_g|:=|\mathcal{C}_g|$ in the proof section below. \begin{lemma} \quad \textbf{Group-wise Client Model Deviation Bound} \end{lemma} For group \(g\), define the group-average masked model at local step \(\tau\) as